 In Kuna Yala there are no large resorts crowded with tourists.
 What you will find is peace and quiet in undisturbed anchorages.
-You can make your own entertainment on board the ship with board games and cards, a guitar if you would like to play a tune, or choose from the selection of books to read.
-Most likely though you will retire early after a sun-soaked day of sailing and snorkeling in the tropical blue waters of San Blas.
+Here we make our own entertainment on board the ship with board games and cards, playing a tune on the guitar, or reading a book.
+Most likely though we will retire early after a sun-soaked day of sailing and snorkeling in the tropical blue waters of the San Blas.
 The local Kuna Indians follow the sun with their daily routine – early to bed and early to rise – as most of the islands do not have electricity.

-You may have the opportunity to take a dugout canoe excursion up a river on the mainland into the rainforest of Kuna Yala.
-Here you experience a virgin rainforest up close as you glide up the river on a handmade log canoe.
+One amazing experience is to take a dugout canoe excursion up a river on the mainland into the rainforest of Kuna Yala.
+Here we experience a virgin rainforest up close as we glide up the river on a handmade log canoe.

 The Isthmus of Panama connects North and South America and is only 40 miles wide at the narrowest point.

-From Panama City there are 2 options for getting to the ship.
-You can fly from the regional airport, which is downtown, to El Porvenir – one of the San Blas Islands.
+From Panama City there are 2 options for getting to the San Blas if you are not arriving on a boat.
+You can fly from the regional airport in downtown Panama City, to El Porvenir – one of the San Blas Islands.
 Air Panama has daily flights to San Blas.
-It is about a 30 minute flight and the price is approximately $95 round trip including tax.
-The Alliance wil be near the runway and we will pick you up from the airport in El Porvenir.
+It is about a 30 minute flight from Panama City to the islands.
 The other option is to take a 4 wheel drive vehicle ride from the city through the rainforest and to the Kuna Yala territory.
-This option is about $30 per person each way.
 It is approximately a 2.5 hour trip, one hour of which is on the paved Panamerica Highway, and the rest of the trip is through the rainforest on a rough dirt road where 4 wheel drive is a must.
-We can arrange to have you picked up at your hotel for the rainforest drive.
-Please note this route is not for the weak back or bladder – it is a bumpy rough ride!

 The staterooms on Alliance are very comfortable with plenty of headroom, opening ports or skylights, a double bunk, sink, hanging locker, and private head with shower.
-We have plenty of hot water, so you will not be roughing it aboard Alliance!
-Of course we do like to be as ecologically responsible as possible, so nothing is wasted.
-We conserve water and electricity, and garbage is separated and disposed of properly.
-We eat all of the fish that we catch, and buy as much local food as possible to support the local economy.
+We have plenty of hot water, so we are not roughing it aboard Alliance!